 To be awarded a mark of higher than B- , in addition to the above, you must be able to integrate the various theoretical concepts.
 In particular, you should be able to explain how the various processes involved in the control of movement change at the different stages of learning and how the learning process changes throughout skill acquisition.
 The ability to interpret empirical data should be demonstrated.

 To be awarded a mark of over A-, in addition to the above, an in depth interpretation of empirical data which incorporates evidence from your additional reading will be expected.

-Seek out and critically evaluate relevant research papers to identify key messages, limitations, and future research ideas;
+Seek out and critically evaluate relevant research papers to supplement papers provided in class and identify key messages, limitations and future research directions

 Teaching and Learning Strategy